API reference#

 require C++ and cannot be assigned to constexpr variables or be used with

-special function variables like __func__
+special function variables like __func__.

 -